 Note: The GRACE Score was recently improved (GRACE 2.0); MDCalc uses the GRACE 2.0 scoring system, but we will discuss the GRACE model below.

 - The GRACE Score involves 8 variables from history, exam, EKG and laboratory testing.
 (GRACE 2.0 allows for substitutions of Killip Class for diuretic usage and for serum creatinine with history of renal dysfunction).

 - This score has been validated in >20,000 patients in multiple databases and is extremely well studied and supported.

 - The NICE guidelines recommend the GRACE Score for risk stratification of patients with ACS.

 - Many guidelines recommend more aggressive medical management for patients with a high mortality (or even early invasive management for these patients).
-Knowing this patient’s risk early may help with management and prognostication/goals of care discussions with patient and family.
+Knowing a patient’s risk early may help with management and prognostication/goals of care discussions with patient and family.

-- A patient with some nonspecific features of their workup (history, EKG, troponin) can be more objectively risk stratified for their chest pain, quantify their risk, and potentially lead to shorter hospital stays, fewer inappropriate interventions and more appropriate interventions.
+- A patient with some nonspecific features of their workup (history, EKG, troponin) can be more objectively risk stratified for their chest pain, quantify their risk, and potentially lead to shorter hospital stays, fewer inappropriate interventions, and more appropriate interventions.